 Ideally, cats’ teeth should be brushed regularly after the dental cleaning, however, cats with stomatitis have mouths that are commonly too painful to tolerate brushing.
 Oral rinses or gels may be of benefit.

 If medical management is not helping which includes the above, your veterinarian may recommend extractions of affected teeth or all teeth under anesthesia.
-This might sound drastic, but cats tend to do very well with their teeth.
+This might sound drastic, but cats tend to do very well without their teeth.
 Tooth surfaces provide areas for bacteria to attach, removing the teeth can help control periodontal disease and minimize the bacteria that provoke the immune system in cats with stomatitis.
 Cats continue to eat and live very full lives without teeth.